mbkoltai/RSV-resurgence-model/README.md

 -  _repo_data/_: data files from simulations to reproduce figures in the article.
 -  **[reproduce_results.R](https://github.com/mbkoltai/RSV-model/blob/master/reproduce_results.R): reproduce figures of the article**
 -  _load_params.R_: loads constant parameters of the model
--   _param_scan_model_checks.R_: scripts to perform parameter scans and create plots; contains some extra scripts for which inputs might not be available.
-For reproducing results use [reproduce_results.R](https://github.com/mbkoltai/RSV-model/blob/master/reproduce_results.R). (not maintained)
+-  _param_scan_model_checks.R_: scripts to perform parameter scans and create plots; not maintained, some inputs might not be available
--  _RSV_model.R_: script to run individual simulations (not maintained)
 -  _UK_rsv_data.R_: scripts to plot UK RSV data